blakpela00dok/https-github.com-iperov-DeepFaceLab/doc/doc_ready_to_work_facesets.md

 ### **Example Face Sets**:

-Faces sets for the following have been pre-extracted for experimentation,
+Faces sets for the following have been pre-extracted,

 - Nicolas Cage
 - Steve Jobs